cichacz/ecto_discriminator/README.md

   applied.
   This is because Ecto handles `from` macro in a way that skips `Ecto.Queryable` protocol.
 - It's not possible to obtain correct mapping with something like `Repo.all(BaseSchema)`.
-You have to execute separate query for each diverged type and then concat results.
+You have to execute separate query for each diverged type and then concat results (this was tested and seems to be the fastest solution).
+- Dialyzer may add some warnings regarding "missing callback information".
+Maybe it can be solved somehow.